RomanBresson/NeurHCI/README.md

 * ``uhci``:
   * ``UHCI(**kwargs)``: A utilitaristic hierarchical Choquet integral, combination of marginal utilities and a HCI.
 Can be initialized from an existing ``HCI`` or a hierarchy, and from an existing list of marginal utilities or a ``MarginalUtilitiesLayer``.

+### To do

-The rest of the classes may be implemented at a later date.
+The classes described above are just a part of the models described in the thesis.
+The rest will be implemented at a later date, such as:
+* 3-additive Choquet integrals based on 0-1 measures
+* General Choquet integrals
+* Bitonic marginal utilities (single peaked/single valleyed)
+* Marginal utilities selectors, to automatically select the best monotonicity type

 ### Cite
 When using this package, please cite one of our papers: